AdobeDocs/campaign-classic.en/help/workflow/using/recurring-delivery.md

 ![Recurring Delivery](assets/delivery_recurring.jpg)

 If you want to stop a recurring delivery from running, you should completely cancel the campaign or stop the workflow executing it.
-Stopping the delivery from the Campaign dashboard will only stop the delivery occurence: other instances of the delivery will continue being created.
+Stopping the delivery from the Campaign dashboard will only stop the delivery occurence: the next instances of the recurring delivery will continue being created at each workflow execution.

 >[!NOTE]
 >